jbrennan/style/code_style.md

     - (void)JPX_doSomething;

-###Variables
+### Variables

-Variables are to be named in camel-case, initially lowercase.
+Variables are to be named in camel-case and begin with a lowercase letter.
 This applies to instance, static, and local variables.
 Block variables are treated the same as local scope variables in terms of naming conventions.

-When declaring objects or any other pointer type, the star belongs with the variable name.
+When declaring object or any other pointer type variables, the star `*` belongs to the variable name, not the class name or type.

-Keep variable declarations on their own line even if they are of the same type.
+Keep each variable declaration on its own line, even if subsequent declarations are of the same type.

-    NSString *localString;
+    NSString *username;
     NSString *password;

-####Instance variables
+#### Instance Variables

-Instance variables should be named like normal variables, except with a leading underscore.
+Instance variables should be named like normal variables, except with a leading underscore `_`.

-Instance variables are not to be declared in the public `@interface` of a class, as this leaks irrelevant implementation details.
-Instead, declare them as properties or declare them in the `@implementation` block.
-See the below section for more information on interfaces and implementation.
+Do not declare them in the public `@interface` of a class, as instance variables are an implementation detail.
+Instead, declare them in the `@implementation` block or declare private properties in the implementation and synthesize the instance variables.
+See the section below for more information on interfaces and implementation.

-###Other symbols

-Other symbols follow similar rules as already established.

-####Constants

-Should be declared with the `const` keyword and should be named with an initial lowercase `k`, followed by the most closely related type or class name, followed by the value.

-	const NSString *kJPProductsDataKey; // defined in an implementation file.

-Constants should go in their related class header file if appropriate, or if they are used by potentially many classes, should be placed in a project-wide `Constants.h` header file which should be imported in the `Project.pch` prefix file.
+#### Constants

+Private constants should be declared with the `static` and `const` keywords and should start with the project prefix.
+They should **only** be declared in implementation files. `static` ensures that the symbol is only visible inside the implemention file. `const` ensures that no code in the implementation file changes the value of the symbol.

+    static NSString *const JPXAnimationDuration;

+Public constants should be declared in the header and should be initialized in the implementation file.
+The actual value of a public constant is an implementation detail.
+Because of this split, the declaration must use `extern` to indicate that the symbol in the header is initialized somewhere else.
+The name of a public constant begins with the name of the class in which the constant is declared (in the example below `JPXProduct`), followed by a descriptive name.

+    extern NSString *const JPXProductDataKey;                   // In file JPXProduct.h NSString *const JPXProductDataKey = @"JPXProductDataKey";   // In file JPXProduct.m

 ####Enumerations